apache/spark-website/downloads.md

     version: 1.6.0

 ### Spark Source Code Management
-If you are interested in working with the newest under-development code or contributing to Spark development, you can also check out the master branch from Git:
+If you are interested in working with the newest under-development code or contributing to Apache Spark development, you can also check out the master branch from Git:

     # Master development branch
     git clone git://github.com/apache/spark.git